schlaicha/jupyter-publication-scripts/tutorial/tutorial.md

 The [`revtex_nocode.tplx` file](../templates/revtex_nocode.tplx) will create a LaTeX file for a double column article using the RevTex document class.
 The details are described further down.
 Note that this file has to be in the directory of the notebook, stating a different directory in the config file unfortunately does not work.

-If all is layed out as above, the command to convert the notebook to a LaTeX file is `ipython nbconvert --to=latex SomeNotebook.ipynb` or `jupyter nbconvert --to=latex SomeNotebook.ipynb`.
+If all is laid out as above, the command to convert the notebook to a LaTeX file is `ipython nbconvert --to=latex SomeNotebook.ipynb` or `jupyter nbconvert --to=latex SomeNotebook.ipynb`.
 This creates a `SomeNotebook.tex` source file along with a `SomeNotebook_files` folder containing the images and the BibTex file.
 While `nbconvert` does have a `--to=pdf` option that automatically creates a LaTeX file and runs `pdflatex` to create the pdf file, at least on my machine it unfortunately does not call the `bibtex` command.
 So I suggest to write a little script like this to automate things:
 ```sh
 #!/bin/bash